apache/incubator-kie-tools/packages/online-editor/docs/DEV_DEPLOYMENTS_ARCHITECTURE.md

 ![Dev Deployment Flow](./images/dev_deployment_flow.png)

-The "magic" that drives Dev Deployments depends on various parts working together in sync: KIE Sandbox, your Kubernetes cluster, the container images, de upload service, etc.
+The "magic" that drives Dev Deployments depends on various parts working together in sync: KIE Sandbox, your Kubernetes cluster, the container images, the upload service, etc.

 Before any deployment is made when adding a new Kubernetes or OpenShift cluster connection to KIE Sandbox it will automatically fetch all possible API endpoints and map them to their corresponding Kubernetes resource names, this way it _knows_ how to apply and manage different resources (such as Deployments, Ingresses, Routes, Services, etc).